eduardoboucas/inquirer-table-prompt/README.md

 - `columns`: Array of options to display as columns.
 Follows the same format as Inquirer's `choices`
 - `rows`: Array of options to display as rows.
 Follows the same format as Inquirer's `choices`
+- `pageSize`: Number of rows to display per page